devopsarr/terraform-provider-prowlarr/docs/resources/indexer.md

 Required:

 - `name` (String) Field name.
+It must contain the whole field name comprehensive of its prefix (e.g. `baseSettings.`).

 Optional:

 - `bool_value` (Boolean) Bool value.
 Only one value must be filled out.
 - `number_value` (Number) Number value.
 Only one value must be filled out.
 - `sensitive_value` (String, Sensitive) Sensitive string value.
 Only one value must be filled out.
+This must be used instead of `text_value`, for sensitive fields.
 - `set_value` (Set of Number) Set value.
 Only one value must be filled out.
 - `text_value` (String) Text value.
 Only one value must be filled out.